 - US Department of Housing and Urban Development (HUD)

 For More Information:

 Call 1-800-277-8418 to complete an intake over the phone to address any needs the household may have.
-This intake will be sent to the appropriate Family Advocate who will complete a comprehensive assessment either in person or over the phone.
+This intake will be sent to the appropriate Housing Advocate who will complete a comprehensive assessment either in person or over the phone.
 The household will be asked to provide verifications as required.
 Services available will vary by county and community.

 - Housing Development